A Koopman framework for rare event simulation in stochastic differential equations: Numerical examples

 Here we use parameter values $\alpha = 1$, $\beta = -1$, $\delta = 0.5$, $\epsilon = 0.0025$, and $T = 10$.
 The study of noise-induced transitions between attractors in dynamical systems is an important problem that arises in protein folding and chemical kinetics \cite{vanden2006transition,vanden2012rare,chiavazzo2017intrinsic}.

 Similar to the Van der Pol oscillator, we find the stochastic Koopman eigenfunctions by applying gEDMD with a basis of bivariate scaled Legendre polynomials of total degree up to 12.
 This leads to 91 basis functions.
 To create test points for gEDMD, we simulate 400 independent trajectories over the interval $t \in [0,10]$, with initial conditions uniformly spaced over $\mathcal{D} = [-2.5,2.5]^2$.
 The data set is then generated by sampling each trajectory at intervals of $\Delta t = 0.2$.
-In Figure \ref{fig:duffingeigfunc}, we show the first nine eigenfunctions of the stochastic Duffing oscillator, along with the scatterplot of the test points.
-We approximate the indicator function $f(x) = \mathbbm{1}_{x_1 > 0}(x_1, x_2)$ via a linear combination of these nine sKO eigenfunctions, using regression on the same test points.
+In Figure \ref{fig:duffingeigfunc}, we show the first nine \revi{approximated and validated} eigenfunctions of the stochastic Duffing oscillator, along with the scatterplot of the test points.
+We approximate the indicator function $f(x) = \mathbbm{1}_{x_1 > 0}(x_1, x_2)$ via a linear combination of these nine sKO eigenfunctions, using regression on the same test points. \revi{As before, we add a constant to the approximation so that the minimum value of the approximation to $f(x)$ is greater than $0.01$, and scale the biasing term with a multiplicative factor $c = 8$.}

 In Figure \ref{fig:duffingpaths}, we show 25 of the resulting biased sample trajectories of the Duffing oscillator, compared to unbiased paths.
 The few unbiased trajectories shown here do not transition to the opposite basin of attraction.
 We plot a histogram of the final positions of the unbiased and biased sample trajectories in Figure \ref{fig:duffing_distr}.
 The figure demonstrates that unlike simple Monte Carlo, the biased trajectories are able to sample the transition paths with much greater success.
 Quantitative performance of the estimators is compared in Table \ref{tab:Duffingrestults}.
 In particular, it can be seen that the importance sampling estimator reduces variance by a factor of nearly 5000.